dsaplbg/viska-android/README.md

 gradle build
 ```

-At the moment, libviska-java is not yet available in JCenter.
-In order to build
+At the moment, `libviska-java` is not yet available in JCenter.
+In order to
-the app, you may need to build libviska-java first and install it to your local
+build the app, you may need to build `libviska-java` first and install it to
-Gradle cache.
+your local Maven cache.

 ### TODOs